mohamed-badaoui/asus-touchpad-numpad-driver/README.md

 For any question, please do not hesitate to follow this tread discussion (https://bugs.launchpad.net/ubuntu/+source/linux/+bug/1810183)

-Many contributors could help you to adapt this to your laptop as a workaround for the moement.
+Many contributors could help you to adapt this to your laptop as a workaround for the moment.
 The contributor magellan-2000 has worked on a solution for the M433IA asus model, do not hesitate to contact him for further informations.